 This kind of pain never got easier.
 Not ever.

 He blinked away the tears and dragged fresh air into his lungs.

 Normally, the wound would’ve knitted together instantaneously.
 Right now, the gash bled—more and more blue-black coated his elbow and forearm, dripped his fingertips.
 He sniffed the arrow and grimaced.
 He’d been poisoned with a mixture of mercury, wolfsbane, and ash mined from the Carpathian Mountains.

 It wasn’t enough to kill him—that didn’t sound like his practical master.

 More than likely, the poison would slow him down.
 The more he exerted himself, the worse it would get.
 Running would lead to quick incapacitation.

 “Hurry, slow the bleeding.”

-  Luca ripped a bunch of leaves off the nearest bush and stuffed them into the shredded flesh with a shaking hand.
+Luca ripped a bunch of leaves off the nearest bush and stuffed them into his shredded flesh with shaking fingers.
 The gunshot wound numbed his entire torso, but it was only a matter of time.
+Pretty soon that would hurt like a bitch too.

-He stuffed leaves into that wound too, and trekked south.
-He couldn’t run, so he was forced to walk.
-Heat roared through his body, moisture beading across his upper lip as he fought to put one foot in front of the other.
-The entire way Hermes egged him on, promising him the world, and he almost forgot that the flea was a demon with an agenda.
+Every step was a fight.
+Heat roared through his body, moisture beaded across his upper lip as he put one foot in front of the other.
+The entire way Hermes egged him on, promised him the world, and he almost forgot that the flea was a demon with an agenda.

 “We’re gonna make it.
 Just keep walking, Luca.
 We’ll make it back.”